ehefk/vrc8ball/README.md

 #### Collision layers
 There are some objects that need to be set to only collide on a seperate layer.

+Check the scene `ht8b` for a full setup example

 Recommended steps:
 - Edit > Project Settings > Tags and Layers
 - Add a new layer to the list